tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ## Adding the HUD

 While you can watch the Inspector to track any variable values, a Heads-Up Display adds a nice touch.
 Add the Wendy ([wendy.ttf](http://www.dafont.com/wendy.font)) file to your Assets.
 You can simply drag it into Unity.
 Then, from the menu bar, select **GameObject > UI > Text** to create a new Text component.
-Using the Inspector:
+Now, using the Inspector:

-* enter into the *Text* field: `wind: 5`, and on a new line, `gravity: -9.8`;
+* enter into the *Text* field: `wind: 5`, and on a new line, `gravity: -9.8`
-* set the *Font* to `Wendy`, *Font Size* to `20`, *Vertical Overflow* to `Overflow`, and *Color* to white;
+* set the *Font* to `Wendy`, *Font Size* to `20`, *Vertical Overflow* to `Overflow`, and *Color* to white
-* then adjust *width/height/PosX/PosY* under **Rect Transform** to place the HUD at top-left.
+* then adjust *width/height/PosX/PosY* under **Rect Transform** to place the HUD at top-left

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/15-add-hud.png" class="fullwidth" />
 </figure>

-You'll soon control the HUD output dynamically, but for now, the HUD text simply matches the values declared in your code.
+In time you'll control the HUD output dynamically, but for now, the HUD text simply matches the values declared in your code.
 The next step is to rewrite the code using a vector approach.

 ## Vectors -- The Fundamentals